kameshsampath/grpc-todo-app/README.md

 - `todo-app-server` - The Todo Application gRPC server
 - `todo-list` - The Todo Application client that receives the streaming messages from the gRPC `todo-app-server`

-The `Todo` application runs with the following environment variables, please change them as needed if you deploy without defaults.
+The `Todo` application runs with the following environment variables defaults, please change them as needed if you deploy without these defaults.

 ### Todo gRPC Server